WolfgangMehner/vim-plugins/git-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 0.9.4pre
+RELEASE NOTES FOR VERSION 0.9.4
 ----------------------------------------------------------------------
 - Add command :GitTerm to execute Git in a terminal window (requires +terminal).
 - Improve :GitGrep (in case +conceal is available).
 - Improve :GitLog to support ranges.
+- Add a map to the buffer: status
 - Adapt for running under Neovim more smoothly.
 - Minor changes.

 RELEASE NOTES FOR OLDER VERSIONS
 ----------------------------------------------------------------------
--> see file 'git-support/doc/ChangeLog'
+-> see file `git-support/doc/ChangeLog`

 --------------------------------------------------------------------------------